-- Inform what skill was worked on in practice. - Reinforce positive aspects from the game. - Point out specific skills to improve upon from the game that will be emphasized at the upcoming practice. - Encourage parents to work on this skill at home - Remind about game time and field location - Review week's Devotion topic and Bible Memory Verse.
+- Inform what skill was worked on in practice. - Reinforce positive aspects from the game. - Point our specific skills to improve upon from the game that will be emphasized at the upcoming practice. - Encourage parents to work on the skill at home. - Remind about game time. - Review week's Devotion topic and Bible Memory Verse.